aaron-grau/curic/ruby/projects/chess/README.md

 loops through `Display#render` and `Cursor#get_input` (much as `Player#play_turn` will function later!).

-A nice but optional addition to your cursor class is a instance variable `selected` that will allow you to display the cursor in a different color when it has selected a piece.
+A nice but optional addition to your cursor class is a boolean instance variable `selected` that will allow you to display the cursor in a different color when it has selected a piece.
 To implement this you will need to `#toggle_selected` everytime `:return` or `:space` is hit.

 **NB:** **If you're stuck on making a cursor for more than _30 minutes_, please